 FOR THIS EXAMPLE START AT LOW BASE/800 ISO and 800 EI.

-By using the same EI as the base recording ISO there will be no offset or difference between the correct exposure for the LUT and the correct, or base exposure for the S-Log3.
-Expose the LUT corrrectly and the S-Log3 will be also be normally exposed.
+By using the same EI as the base recording ISO there will be no offset or difference between the aperture, ND or shutter speed settings used for the correct exposure of the LUT and the correct, or “base exposure” for the S-Log3.
+Expose the LUT correctly and the S-Log3 will be also be normally exposed.
 Expose the S-Log3 normally and the LUT will look correct.

 FOR THIS EXAMPLE LET’S START WITH THE SDI/HDMI LUT OFF.